Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 #### Stage 1

-We begin by estimating *MedHouseInc* data for the years missing from the Statistics Canada census data, which we do using simple linear interpolation.
+We begin by estimating *MedHouseInc* data for the years missing from the StatsCan census data, which we do using simple linear interpolation.
 (As this project continues to develop, we may investigate more sophisticated approximation approaches, but this shall do for now.)
 After this is done, we perform an ordinary least squares regression of *TaxBaseCapita* on *MedHouseInc* to obtain